 Even with weight loss clinics readily available, calorie counts on menus, and public policy initiatives aimed at supporting a healthier population, people are struggling to lose weight and keep it off.
 Of the 45 million Americans dieting each year, 80 to 90 percent of them will regain all their weight (1).
 The repeated cycle of weight loss and regain shows that the simple remedy of eating healthier and exercising regularly isn’t working.

 A new solution is needed to help people achieve a healthy weight and maintain it.
 Mounting scientific evidence for intermittent fasting as an effective tool for weight loss and maintenance may be the solution for preventing repeated cycles of dieting.
 Intermittent fasting is a pattern of eating that involves going without food for several hours or up to a couple days.
 And it can become a lifelong habit.

-Cleansing with Isagenix include a specific form of intermittent fasting because cleansers drink the detox-supporting beverage, Cleanse for Life.
+Cleansing with Isagenix includes a specific form of intermittent fasting because cleansers drink the detox-supporting beverage, Cleanse for Life.
 Not only are cleansers benefiting from intermittent fasting, but they are also supporting their body nutritionally to rid itself of impurities.
 Cleanse for Life provides nutritional support in the form of antioxidant vitamins and botanicals, which are essential for effective detoxification.
 Additionally, nutritional support is needed to counteract the oxidative damage caused by toxins.